Background pattern

 • Natalizumab (used to treat multiple sclerosis).

-• Live virus vaccines.
+• Live attenuated vaccines.

 • Pimecrolimus and Tacrolimus (used to treat skin inflammation (eczema)).